JavaScript SEO

 Client-side rendering (CSR).
 Pages are served as a minimal HTML shell with JavaScript that fetches data and renders the content in the browser.
 Worst for SEO; the initial HTML contains no content; rendering depends on JavaScript execution by the crawler.
 Examples: traditional Create React App, Vue with no SSR.

 Dynamic rendering.
 A workaround where the server detects bot user agents and serves a pre-rendered HTML version, while users get the client-side version.
-Google previously recommended this; in 2024 the recommendation was downgraded.
-Use only as a transitional measure.
+Google previously recommended this; in 2022 Google updated its documentation to label dynamic rendering a workaround rather than a recommended approach.1 Use only as a transitional measure.

 For new builds, default to static or SSR.
 Client-side rendering is acceptable for authenticated dashboards and tools that don’t need to be indexed; it is not appropriate for content pages.